 - Checks are mailed and direct deposits processed each week on Friday.

-- Disbursement requests must be received by the business office by 5pm on Wednesday to be paid the following Friday.
+- Disbursement requests must be received by the business office by noon on Wednesday to be paid the following Friday.
+Please see the news and announcements section for any changes to this published schedule.

 To avoid delays in processing your disbursement requests, follow these guidelines, further policies can be found here: